alukosdev/ccsp/guidance/aicpa-cica-gapp.md

 program that addresses privacy risks and obligations, and business opportunities.

 !!!
-GAPP is recognized as meeting the SOC 2 Privacy Principle of the Trust Services Principles (TSP).
+GAPP aligns with the Privacy Principle of the SOC 2 Trust Services Principles (TSP).
 !!!

 ## Privacy Principles